HB9HIL/hamradio-zones-geojson/README.md

-# hamradio-zones-geojson
+# GEOJSON DATA

-geojson data of Amateur Radio CQ and ITU Zones
+Free geojson data of CQ and ITU Zones in Amateur Radio